clairesunstudio/clairesun-netlify-app-new/src/pages/project/facebook-fan.md

 ---
 ## Overview

-The concept of the Facebook Fan is a play on the puns of "fan" and "cool", that lets you experience the "coolness" based on the fan counts on any given Facebook page.
-It's designed and prototyped with the Facebook Graph API, an Arduino, a rotor, a power supply, and a box fan, held together by laser-cut plexiglass casing.
-By entering a Facebook Page by its name or ID, you can enjoy the cooling sensation "powered" by that social media account's popularity.
-You can also compare the cooling effects by different accounts.
-The device turns stats instantly into a multi-sensory experience that allows you not only visualize but feel the effect, translating the impression of "cool" into a tangible sensation.
+The concept of the Facebook Fan plays on the puns of "fan" and "cool", and lets you experience the "coolness" based on the follower counts on any given Facebook page.
+It's devised with the Facebook Graph API, an Arduino, a rotor, a power supply, and a box fan, held together by laser-cut custom-designed plexiglass casing.
+By entering the name or ID of a Facebook Page, you can enjoy the cooling sensation "powered" by its popularity.
+The device instantly turns the follower statistics into a multi-sensory experience, which allows not only the visualization but a tangible effect of the social media follower counts — translating the impression of "cool" to a tangible feeling of cool.

 <div class="grid grid--col_2">
 <rehype-image src="facebookfan.jpg" caption="This is one of the four postcards I designed for this event. "></rehype-image>